Diagnosis of Stable Angina & Unstable Angina

 A chest x-ray may show an enlarged heart or other structural signs of possible heart failure.

 A stress test helps the physician diagnose ischemic heart disease.
 Typically, this test involves taking an electrocardiogram (ECG or EKG) before, during, and after exercise on a treadmill or stationary bicycle.
-Patients who are at risk for a coronary event with exercise are, instead, given a drug to increase the heart rate.
+Patients who are at risk for a coronary event with exercise are, instead, given a drug to increase the heart rate instead.

 A "normal" ECG may indicate a patient's chest pain is caused by something other than a blocked coronary artery, but it does not conclusively rule out blockage as a cause.